 I interpret what the sight picture is after I address the first half of this explanation – what is sight alignment?

-Then I’ll discuss only a few but common factors that the affect sight picture.
+Then I’ll discuss only a few but common factors that the affect sight pictures.

 What is Sight Alignment?

-The sight alignment is the relationship of front and rear sights.
+The sight alignment is the relationship of rear and front sights.
 It determines the connection between POA (Point of Aim) and POI (Point of Impact).
 This is essential with pistol iron sights, AR BUIS (Back-up Iron Sights), and rifle open sights as seen on shotguns, muzzleloaders, and rimfire rifles.

-For an in-depth how-to on sighting in your iron sights to acquire proper sight alignment, check out our guide.
+For an in-depth how-to on sighting in your iron sights to achieving proper sight alignment, check out our guide.